xegea/webhook-server/README.md

 When [webhook-client][] starts, connects to the [webhook-server][] to create a token.
 This token (uuid) will be used in all the communications between them.

-Every time the [webhook-server][] receives a request, all the request info is stored the DB.
+Every time the [webhook-server][] receives a request, all the request info is stored in the DB.
 In the other side, [webhook-client][] will be checking if there is any request pending to process.
 Once the [webhook-client][] receives the request it will process using the local url (ie. http://localhost:8080) and it will send back the response to the [webhook-server][].

 # Use cases
 - The common use case is during the development process to test third party providers (payments, shipping platforms, ...) that use webhooks to send a callback.